 (6) By March 1 of each year that the temporary water quality standards are in effect, the department or the petitioner, as applicable, shall submit a detailed work plan describing the implementation activities that will be conducted during that season.
 The annual work plans must be approved by the director of the department.
 The department shall maintain copies of the implementation plan, schedule, and annual work plans and any modifications to those plans and schedule.

-(7) Upon the board's adoption of a temporary water quality standard, the department shall ensure that reasonable conditions and limitations designed to achieve compliance with the implementation plan are established in appropriate discharge permits.
+(7) Upon the department's adoption of a temporary water quality standard, the department shall ensure that reasonable conditions and limitations designed to achieve compliance with the implementation plan are established in appropriate discharge permits.

 (8) (a) A temporary modification of a water quality standard may not result in adverse impacts to existing beneficial uses or be established for a total period longer than 20 years.

-(b) During the period of the temporary modification, the board may not allow a discharge that will cause overall water quality to become worse than the overall quality of the water body or segment prior to the discharge.
+(b) During the period of the temporary modification, the department may not allow a discharge that will cause overall water quality to become worse than the overall quality of the water body or segment prior to the discharge.

 (a) values for the modified parameter or parameters improve to conditions that support all designated uses for that classification;